buildit/confluence-maven-plugin/README.md

 [![Build Status](https://travis-ci.org/buildit/confluence-maven-plugin.svg?branch=master)](https://travis-ci.org/buildit/confluence-maven-plugin)
 [ ![Download](https://api.bintray.com/packages/buildit/maven/confluence-maven-plugin/images/download.svg) ](https://bintray.com/buildit/maven/confluence-maven-plugin/_latestVersion)
 # Confluence Maven Plugin
-This is a simple plugin to create documents in confluence.
-The name and content of the documents are defined explicitly.
+This is a simple plugin to create/update documents in confluence.
+The name and content of the documents are defined explicitly in the configuration.
+This plugin is using Confluence REST API.

 | Parameter           | Description                                                                                                        |
 |---------------------|--------------------------------------------------------------------------------------------------------------------|